json-schema-org/website/pages/understanding-json-schema/conventions.md

 In Ruby, JSON can be read using the json gem.
 [tab "C"]
 For C, you may want to consider using [Jansson](http://www.digip.org/jansson/) to read and write JSON.
+[tab "Objective-C"]
+In Objective-C, JSON can be read using the `NSJSONSerialization` class.
+[tab "Swift"]
+In Swift, JSON can be read using the `JSONDecoder` class.

 [tabs-end]

 ## Draft-specific notes